 229 Lower Clapton Road,

-1 person favorited this theater
+2 people favorited this theater

 Located in the Clapton district of east London.
 In around 1896 a hall was built next to the White Hart public house to be used as an assembly/function room for the the pub.
-It had an ornate facade to match the decoration on the pub and elaborately decorated plaster decorations on the beams of the barrel vaulted ceiling of the auditorium.
+It had an ornate façade to match the decoration on the pub and elaborately decorated plaster decorations on the beams of the barrel vaulted ceiling of the auditorium.

 In 1910 the hall was converted into a cinema, known as the Clapton Cinematograph Theatre and was designed by Wood Green based architect George D. Duckworth.
 It opened on 16th December 1910, and had 850 seats all on one floor (with no balcony).
 The Independent owners; Clapton Cinematograph Theatre Co. decided to give the cinema a new name from 1919 and re-named it the Kenninghall Kinema after the nearby Kenninghall Road.
 The seating capacity was reduced to 700.

-From 28th April 1938 the cinema was taken over by the ever expanding Oscar Deutsch operated; Odeon Theatres Ltd. circuit and a new modern facade and foyer was added to the building, designed by architect George Coles.
+From 28th April 1938 the cinema was taken over by the ever expanding Oscar Deutsch operated; Odeon Theatres Ltd. circuit and a new modern Art Deco style façade and foyer was added to the building, designed by architect George Coles.
 This take-over was with a view to eventually demolish the Kenninghall Kinema and build a modern Odeon Theatre on the expanded site of the cinema and the adjacent pub.
 The seating capacity was further reduced to 641 and the name was changed to Kenning Hall Cinema.
 Due to World War II the redevelopment never happened and the Kenning Hall Cinema soldiered on, remaining one of the Odeon circuit’s lesser cinemas (Associated British Cinemas-ABC had got in a little earlier in October 1939 and built their 1,884 seat Ritz Cinema almost next door).

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.